MissStrong/ICS2O_Quad_4_2020-2021/Notes/17 - Style Guide for P5.js.md

 ### Line Comments

 Line comments are used to serve as explanations for what your code does and why it works.

-When you are working as a member of a team, helpful line comments are cricital to your team members understanding your code and you understanding your team members' code.

-When you are working on a large project, helpful line comments are cricital for understanding and remembering what particular parts of your of code do in case you don't remember writing it.
+In school, line comments are important also because they show that you are aware of how your program works.

 In a work environment, the target audience would be your coworkers who would potentially review your code.
-In this course, the target audience for your comments will be your classmates.
+In this course, the target audience for your comments will be your classmates and your teacher.

 Good comments don't point out obvious things, like this: